endlessm/eos-image-builder/README.md

 Execution
 =========

-To run EOB, use the endless-os-builder script, optionally with a branch name:
+To run EOB, use the eos-image-builder script, optionally with a branch name:
- # ./endless-os-builder [options] master
+ # ./eos-image-builder [options] master

 If no branch name is specified, dev is used.
 If you want to only run certain stages, modify the `buildscript` file